isnotpatrick/hello-world-tailwind/README.md

 This command installs Tailwind CSS, PostCSS, Autoprefixer, and creates a 'tailwind.config.js' and 'postcss.config.js' files in your project.

-For future details regarding Tailwind CSS installation, visit https://tailwindcss.com/docs/installation
+For additional details regarding Tailwind CSS installation, visit https://tailwindcss.com/docs/installation

 ### 3. Configure Tailwind to Remove Unused Styles in Production